Timmoney/simpson_invasion/README.md

 ### Installing

-Download ans unzip the file
+Download and unzip the file

 ### Executing program